 - PHIL: I don’t know where you’re headed, but can you call in sick?

 - PHIL: Morons, your bus is leaving.

 - When people dance to the first two songs at the party.
 What the hell are they doing?

 - LARRY: He might be OK… [truck explodes] Well no, probably not now.

 - All of the Ned scenes.
 PHIL: So, did you turn pro with that whole belly button thing, or…?

 - PHIL: He’s got to be stopped.
 And I have to stop him.

 - And this.
 Just watch this.

-Posted on February 5, 2011, in movie reviews and tagged Andie macdowell, Bill Murray, Chris Elliot, ground hog day, groundhog day, groundhog day movie, groundhog day trailer, Harold Ramis, movie review, movies, phil conners, Punxsutawney Phil, star trek, star trek tng, Star Trek: The Next Generation, time loop, time paradox, time travel, voodoo curse.
+Posted on February 5, 2011, in movie review and tagged Andie macdowell, Bill Murray, Chris Elliot, ground hog day, groundhog day, groundhog day movie, groundhog day trailer, Harold Ramis, movies, phil conners, Punxsutawney Phil, star trek, star trek tng, Star Trek: The Next Generation, time loop, time paradox, time travel, voodoo curse.
 Bookmark the permalink.
 5 Comments.